penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 - `list_object_declarations` is a **semicolon**-separated list of object declarations, similar to the object declarations in the Substance program.
 Each object declaration has syntax `type_name object_name`.
 The names declared in `list_object_declarations` are referred to as _style variables_.
 - `list_relations` is a **semicolon**-separated list of constraints (about objects in `list_object_declaration`) that must be satisfied in order for this style block to be triggered.

 The `forall`, `where`, and `with` clauses form the Selector Block Header.
 One might observe that both the `forall` clause and the `with` clause take in list of object declarations.
-The two clauses are treated equivalently in the header.
+There are no semantic differences between objects declared in the `forall` clause and those declared in the `with` clause.
 Variables declared in these clauses can be accessed within the Selector Block Body.

 The first clause of a Selector Block Header must be `forall`; the other clauses `where` and `with` can be written in any order.
 The header does not allow for empty lists - that is, `list_object_declarations` and `list_relations` in the `where` and `with` clauses must not be empty.
 If it is desirable to not have any elements in a clause, the entire clause must be omitted.